jmreicha/kubernetes-infrastructure/README.md

 The configs are split into different parts, which can be deployed separately:

 - bootstrap: required ArgoCD configs for configuration.
-- infrastructure: core infrastructure pieces that should be deployed into every cluster.
+- system: core system infrastructure to be deployed into every cluster.
 - monitoring: monitoring configuration for the cluster.
 - network: network configuration for the cluster.
 - security: security configuration for the cluster.